 - Maple syrup, optional

-Melt the margarine in the skillet.
+- Melt the buttery spread or margarine in the skillet.
 Once it’s sizzling, pour in the matzo mixture and pat in evenly.
 Cover and cook over medium-high until the bottom is golden brown and crisp.

 - Find more at VegKitchen’s Passover: Ashkenazic-Style Seder page.